-ACS Heating and Air Conditioning can provide the quick, effective mini-split repair in Tucker you deserve.
-Our technicians are familiar with all the mini-split AC smells you may encounter.
+ACS Heating and Air Conditioning can provide the quick, effective mini-split repair in you deserve.
+Our technicians are familiar with all the mini-split AC smells you might encounter.
 To help you protect your HVAC system, we’d like to share some of the most common smells and what they might mean.

 1. Musty or Moldy Smell